MockingbirdME/game_md/core_rules/04 - actions.md

   - Success: the character notices the danger or event at the last possible moment and has one round to respond to it.
   - Additional Success: for each additional success the character notices the danger or event sooner allowing for more time to react.

-#### Search for Item(s)
+#### Search area
   - Primary Attribute: Perception
   - Primary Skill: Awareness
   - Relevant Secondary Skills: Search
   - Relevant Secondary Skill Usage: if the skill check is a success add additional successes equal to the character's rank.
   - Aiding Others: when aiding another character grant their skill check one bonus die plus one bonus and increase the rolling character's secondary skill rank by one if the aiding character has a rank in the secondary skill.
-  - Description: the character searches an area for money, valuables, or other items of interest.
+  - Description: the character searches an area for money, valuables, other items of interest or hiding people.
-  - Difficulty: set by the GM (generally 5-30 depending on how well hidden the present items are) in the event of multiple items use a single skill check result and compare it to the difficulty of of the easiest to find item and assign the additional items a cost in additional successes to find.
+  - Difficulty: set by the GM (generally 5-30 depending on how well hidden the present items are or the stealth check of the hiding character(s)) in the event of multiple items use a single skill check result and compare it to the difficulty of of the easiest to find item and assign the additional items a cost in additional successes to find.
   - Critical Failure: not only are no items found but the character is convinced there could be no other place to look and may have even broken something.
   - Failure: no items were found, the character may not try again without additional help.
   - Near Failure: the character finds the easiest to find, least valuable item but does not get to apply their secondary skill ranks.